by Jenna Kalinsky.

 – The New York Times, “Why Do People Keep Books?“

 There are noted benefits to touching books; even smelling them gives many people enormous pleasure (which makes sense; books are a comfort and a joy, and smell is our strongest sense.
 Growing up with books means we will always have a sensorial attachment to them physically.

-Enjoying the article?
-Sign up HERE to receive more like this- straight to your inbox- PLUS receive our FREE mini-course on what makes you creative and drawn to writing!
+Sign up HERE to receive 15% off your first purchase with us + our FREE mini-course on what makes you creative and drawn to writing!